 4. It’s never too late.

 Seriously, it’s never too late.
-Stop acting like your dying because you turned 40.
+Stop acting like you’re dying because you turned 40.
 The over the hill jokes?
-It’s done.
+They’re done.

 You want to be good at looking good, you have to work at it.
-Being smart takes effort and so does having good tastes in music, film, and clothes.
-While you may think it’s shallow you should think about how your looks affect your self esteem.
+Being smart takes effort and so does having good taste in music, film, and fashion.
+While you may think it’s shallow, you should think about how your looks affect your self-esteem.
 Sometimes your least shallow dreams depend on achieving that “shallow” goal.

-Looking for pictures of people in their 40’s was pretty pointless because they were all hot.
-50’s was pretty easy too.
-Can we just look at Susan Sarandon or Harrison Ford in their 60’s?
-And before you start throwing the celebrity card at me, I assure you it isn’t an issue.
-How many 60 year old celebrities also look like crap?
+Looking for pictures of people in their 40s was pretty pointless because they were all hot.
+Finding those in their 50s was pretty easy too.
+Can we just look at Susan Sarandon or Harrison Ford in their 60s?
+And before you start throwing the celebrity card at me, I assure you that isn’t the issue.
+How many 60 year old celebrities look like crap?
 Trust me, a lot of them (I looked).
-It’s all the about the education, care, and effort.
+It’s all about the education, care, and effort.
 Is money a part of it?
 Not as much as you would think.
 What about happiness?
-New study says it just gets better with age.
+This study says it just gets better with age.
 Your excuses are dead, you aren’t.

 Enough words, on with the pictures.

-Still think hottness, life, and sex is over after 20?
+Still think hotness, life, and sex is over after the age of 20?
 Think again.
-Want to keep reading more about this, check out this post available to the members.
+Want to keep reading more about this, check out this post available to members.